Newly launched pet health startup Gallant wants you to bank your dog’s stem cells for $990 – TechCrunch

 By collecting stem cells harvested during the operations, Gallant says it can get access to younger, healthier stem cells.

 Banking and paying for therapies using Gallant’s technology isn’t cheap.
 The company charges $395 to collect the cells and another $595 to store them for a pet’s lifetime.
 If an owner wants to pay annually, there’s a $95 fee per year to store the genetic material.
-(Gallant says it’s waiving the initial collection fee for a limited time to coincide with its launch).
+(Gallant says it’s waiving the initial collection fee for a limited time to coincide with its launch.)

 Treatments based on a pet’s genetic material cost $300.

-“In my experience with clinical trials and evaluating dogs with debilitating arthritis, I’ve seen first hand how cell therapy can change lives, ” said Dr. Black, chief scientific officer at Gallant, in a statement.
+“In my experience with clinical trials and evaluating dogs with debilitating arthritis, I’ve seen first hand how cell therapy can change lives,” said Dr. Black, chief scientific officer at Gallant, in a statement.
 “I’m committed to developing therapies that dramatically improve the quality of life for dogs.”